demisto/content/Packs/F5/Integrations/f5_ASM/README.md

-Manages F5 firewall
+Use the F5 ASM integration to read information and to manage F5 firewall.
-This integration was integrated and tested with version xx of F5 WAF
+This integration was integrated and tested with version 15.1.0 of F5 WAF
 ## Configure F5 WAF on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.